-Some of the reactions needed to put together a mixture of gases to produce amino acids and other simple organic compounds are thermodynamically favorable.
-They can happen spontaneously because they release enough energy to increase the entropy of the universe.
+Chemically speaking, it is not too difficult to put together a mixture of gases to produce amino acids and other simple organic compounds.
 However, joining these products into polymers and coacervates is a different story.
 Because even the most sophisticated experiments produce mostly the wrong types of chemicals, biochemists do not start with the kind of chemical soup that comes out of an apparatus like Miller's.
 Instead, they buy the desired compounds in purified form from a chemical supplier.
 Only then do they have any hope of assembling more complex biological substances.